15th International Conference on Music Perception and Cognition and

 The original Call for Papers is here.
 Please note that some organisational details may have changed since the call was released.

 A video documentary about the semi-virtual conference format is here.
-A webinar that compares different low-carbon conference formats is here (explained here). talk explaining the new semi-virtual format is here.
+A webinar that compares different low-carbon conference formats is here (explained here).
+A talk explaining the new semi-virtual format is here.
+An announcement for a talk at Uni Graz is here.

 In the 16th and 17th centuries, the Spanish boasted that the sun never set on the global Spanish empire.
 In the 19th and early 20th centuries, the British could make a similar claim.
 In the last week of July 2018, the sun will never set on the ICMPC and the triennial ESCOM conference.
 Welcome to ICMPC15/ESCOM10!